qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 |updatedisclaimer|

 ******************
-|qg| Configuration
+QGIS Configuration
 ******************

 .. contents::
    :local:

-|qg| is highly configurable through the :menuselection:`Settings` menu.
-Choose
-between Panels, Toolbars, Project Properties, Options and Customization.
+QGIS is highly configurable through the :menuselection:`Settings` menu.
+Choose between Panels, Toolbars, Project Properties, Options and Customization.

-.. note:: |qg| follows desktop guidelines for the location of options and project properties item.
+.. note:: QGIS follows desktop guidelines for the location of options and project properties item.
 Consequently related to the OS you are using, location of some of items described above could be located in the :menuselection:`View` menu (Panels and Toolbars) or in :menuselection:`Project` for Options.